Our school has a wonderful history, closely linked into the growth and development of Hampton Hill itself.

 The school day was from 9.00am - 12.00pm and 2.00pm - 4.15pm and children would write on slates, share books and learned much by repetition.
 Scripture and church history, needlework and writing were important subjects.
 Children left school before their eleventh birthday and had, on average, four years at school.

 There is a vivid and descriptive history of the early days of the school which can be found at The Parish Church of St. James - Hampton Hill.
-It highlights tensions between the church council as to the schools and funding seems to have been a continual problem.
+It highlights tensions between the church council as schools and funding seem to have been a continual problem.

 We are lucky to still have the log books from this time with many wonderful anecdotes, including the school being closed for a variety of holidays for Empire Day and the end of World War I, and a half day closure when W. G. Grace played cricket on Twickenham Green in 1912!

-In the 1920’s the 'tussle' between the Church and Education Committee continue, culminated in the opening of a mixed senior school in Windmill Road in 1928 – the site of our present school.
+In the 1920’s the 'tussle' between the Church and Education Committee continued and culminated in the opening of a mixed senior school in Windmill Road in 1928 – the site of our present school.

 Over the following 50 years the school went through many highs and lows and changes of intakes.
 There were entrances in Windmill Road and St. James’s Avenue, a well known air raid shelter and school allotment.

 The school roll varied greatly but by the 1970’s had grown to over 400.
-We have found new paper cuttings which show that the school’s situation was mentioned in Parliament!
+We have found newspaper cuttings which show that the school’s situation was mentioned in Parliament!